guhuajun/redis-ha-demo/README.md

 docker pause redis-sentinel-1
 ```

-From the log, you will get following log entries that indicates redis-sentinel-1 is down.
+From the log, you will get following log entries that indicate redis-sentinel-1 is down.
 But the whole cluster is still working properly.
 ```bash
 demoapp      | [2019-07-26 02:39:54.992][app.py:37][DEBUG]Reading key(timestamp): b'2019-07-26 02:39:54'
 redis-sentinel-2 | 1:X 26 Jul 02:39:55.598 # +sdown sentinel 9a8f27c0b49b38cdd4df0e6b1a8698ec4e5dfc63 172.23.0.6 26379 @ mymaster 172.23.0.3 6379